tiny-breakfast/ask-trfzb/readme.md

   a stock English class book, so questions and answers about the book are easily found.

+# explanation

+>Explain a couple of the big architectural decisions you've made, and
+>anything you learned/would do differently the next time around

+## architectural decisions

+* this is a Rails project, and does not intentionally deviate from any Rails project conventions. likewise, I chose to use a library to help me integrate React into this project. working with these conventions rather than against them let me focus on what the app does and how it does it.

+* the `Answer` module which does the heavy lifting of querying OpenAI is not a class.
+I don't think that there'd be anything to gain by defining a constructor, getters and setters; the module and functions provide sufficient organization. within it, I chose to make the network requests more visible, at the top-level `answer_question` function. the idea is to lay out the function like
+  this:

+  * network IO
+  * functional code
+  * network IO

+  the functional code is dependent on the reuslt of the network IO, so I think that this order makes sense - it's linear.

+## things learned

+### OpenAI

+I learned about OpenAI, period.
+I had no experience with it in any form, by choice. working on this project has helped me to develop my point of view on OpenAI.

+it was strange to discover that OpenAI's "Pride and Prejudice" answers were too good, and to then consider why that might be. because OpenAI is a black box full of information, it seems hard to gauge how good my completion prompt is.
+I can imagine giving OpenAI a totally useless prompt which it basically ignores in favor of what it already knows.

+because it's hard to gauge the efficacy of a prompt and context when OpenAI might just know too much about the topic, it might be interesting to flip this challenge on its head and construct prompts with the intent of distortion OpenAI's answers - this kind of approach might say more about the influence of the prompt on the completion result.

+othrewise, I think that the essence of this project would be best expressed with obscure content that OpenAI hasn't been trained on.

+## things I would do different next time around

+* I'd love to write it in Clojure.
+* there are a number of finer points of React components that I'd like to explore more deeply. for example, I feel that my use of the `questionIdRef` is hacky, as are my nested `showAnswer` callbacks.

 [challenge-docs]: https://gumroad.notion.site/Product-engineering-challenge-f7aa85150edd41eeb3537aae4632619f
 [askmybook]: https://github.com/slavingia/askmybook
 [yahoo-news]: https://news.yahoo.com/top-50-books-being-used-100200591.html